mattermost/docs/source/install/self-managed-changelog.md

   - Mattermost v6.5.2 contains medium severity level security fixes.
 [Upgrading](https://docs.mattermost.com/upgrade/upgrading-mattermost-server.html) to this release is recommended.
 Details will be posted on our [security updates page](https://mattermost.com/security-updates/) 30 days after release as per the [Mattermost Responsible Disclosure Policy](https://mattermost.com/security-vulnerability-report/).
   - The value of ``ServiceSettings.TrustedProxyIPHeader`` defaults to empty from now on.
 A previous bug prevented this from happening in certain conditions.
 Customers are requested to check for these values in their config and set them to nil if necessary.
-  - Fixed bug that allowed to send test (empty) notifications even if the ``SendPushNotifications`` config was set to ``false``.
+  - Fixed a bug that allowed to send test (empty) notifications even if the ``SendPushNotifications`` config was set to ``false``.
-  - Ping endpoint now can receive a device ID, which will report whether the device is able to receive push notifications.
+  - The ping endpoint now can receive a device ID, which will report whether the device is able to receive push notifications.
 - **v6.5.1, released 2022-04-28**
   - Mattermost v6.5.1 contains a medium severity level security fix.
 [Upgrading](https://docs.mattermost.com/upgrade/upgrading-mattermost-server.html) to this release is recommended.
 Details will be posted on our [security updates page](https://mattermost.com/security-updates/) 30 days after release as per the [Mattermost Responsible Disclosure Policy](https://mattermost.com/security-vulnerability-report/).
   - Fixed an issue on schema migrations where the Mattermost server failed to restart after having an error in the migration process.